 The modern Type-II catalysts require the wet sulfiding method because of the presence of a chelating agent.
 These compounds in the presence of startup oil help to convert the active metals into multilayers.

-Catalyst Sulfiding Reaction: At temperature above 205 degrees C, the DMDS is decomposed into H2S and then facilitate the sulfiding reactions in the presence of Hydrogen as follows;
+At a temperature above 205 degrees C, the DMDS is decomposed into H2S and then facilitates the sulfiding reactions in the presence of Hydrogen as follows;

 MoO3 +2H2S+H2 → MoS2+ 3H2O

 Many Sulfding agents are used in the market which includes DMDS (Dimethyl Disulfide), DMS (Dimethyl Sulfide), TBPS (Tertiary-butyl Polysulfide), TNPS (Di-tertiary nonylpolsulfide), etc. But sulfiding agent DMDS is widely used around the globe due to its high H2S content i.e. 68% as compared to other agents.